squarism/squarism.github.io/_posts/2015-07-08-encoding-in-ruby-and-everywhere.markdown

 00000000: 6177 6573 6f6d 650a                      awesome.
 {% endhighlight %}

+This is also why English speaking programmers are surprised by encoding errors because you can get away with a lot by sticking with these low order bytes and remaining ignorant (slightly strong word but intended in its opportunity sense).
+It's only when "weird" data comes in that we have to think about encoding right?

 Here's another friend.
 If you do `Encoding::BINARY.to_s` you'll get 'ASCII-8BIT'.
 This is the same as saying "I don't know".
 It's not the same as `Encoding::ASCII`.
 You can tell because `.to_s` says